oracle/python-cx_Oracle/doc/src/module.rst

 .. data:: SUBSCR_QOS_PURGE_ON_NTFN

-   This constant is deprecated and will be removed in a future version of cx_Oracle.
-Use :data:`cx_Oracle.SUBSCR_QOS_DEREG_NFY` instead.
+   This constant can be used when creating a subscription and specifies that the subscription should be automatically unregistered after the first notification has been received.

+   .. deprecated:: 5.3
+      Use :data:`~cx_Oracle.SUBSCR_QOS_DEREG_NFY` instead.

 .. data:: SUBSCR_QOS_QUERY